LegendsModding/minecraft-legends-docs/BSharpReferenceSheet.md

 Located at the top of scripts generally, are configuration objects which only contain “data” (and no logic).
 This presents an easy way to tune the functionality of a script as all the tunable values are grouped in one location.

-**Notes**
+**Notes**:
 You may notice special config objects existing in separate files entirely by themselves, with *another* script utilizing the config elsewhere.
-For example imagine `const gameConfig = {}` moved to a `a_moba_config.js` file.
+For example imagine `const gameConfig = {}` moved to a `a_new_game_mode_config.js` file.
 This is generally done for two reasons

-- It allows our teams to completely override the config (including removing it) for separate game-modes, useful for DLC (note there are other approaches to this too).
+- This allows developers to completely override the config (including removing it!) for separate game-modes, such as user-created `Lost Legends` and `Myths`!
-- Separates massive config files to shorten scripts, this is especially useful if multiple configs exists (eg. `a_config_horde_attack.js`, `a_config_horde_defend.js`) which makes tracking changes much easier.
+- Separates massive config files to shorten scripts, this is especially useful if multiple configs exists (e.g. `a_config_horde_attack.js`, `a_config_horde_defend.js`) which makes tracking changes much easier.
+- Modularity is always nice to have!

 ### Naming Conventions

-When a constant or function at the global scope is prefixed with `_` it means this **constant/function is only used within this file.** For example `_SpawnAttackingUnits = () => { // return stuff }` .This provides an easy way to know if changing a function’s behaviour could affect other scripts.
+When a constant or function at the global scope is prefixed with `_` it means this constant/function is **only** used within this file.

+Take, for example:
+`_SpawnAttackingUnits = () => { // return stuff }`

+This provides an easy way to *know* if changing a function’s behavior could affect other scripts.

+Mojang note on semantics:
 To be clear this is purely used for semantics - all scripts are loaded at the global level meaning you *can* reference other file’s constants (but you shouldn’t!).
 If you get a ‘x declared already’ error this is most likely why!
 When `_` is used in a function though, it means the **function argument is not used**.
 For example `SNIPPET_EntitySpawned(..., (_spawnedEntity))` - if you don’t actually need to operate on the spawned entity in anyway.

 ### File Naming Conventions & Load Order